D4V3Z02/4ConnectAI/README.md

 ## Improvements:
 - Added faster win-condition checking (does not check the whole board after one chip has been played)
+- Added an AI which plays random turns

 ## TODO: